LONA MANNING

 So, is there anything more to her books?
 Is there yet another layer beyond the personal, the individual relations of her characters?
 Did she intend anything more?...

 Many have claimed to find a great deal.
 In this series, I will be arguing that readers are finding radical messages in Austen because they want--in fact they need--to find them there.
-The modern academics who despise England’s colonial past and despise “whiteness” can’t, in good conscience, enjoy the works of a white woman who belonged to a privileged social class and used sugar produced by slaves.
+The modern academics who abhor England’s colonial past and despise “whiteness” can’t, in good conscience, enjoy the works of a white woman who belonged to a privileged social class and who used sugar produced by enslaved persons.
 The only way they can continue to enjoy Austen is to believe that she also despised and condemned her own culture, that she seethed with resentment against the patriarchy.

 I am not speaking of taking Austen and creating something new--writing a variation of her novels set in modern times, or with a same sex-couple, or what have you.
 That's perfectly legitimate artistic expression.
 I myself have written Austenesque fiction and inserted historical events, gay characters, and a man who is on the autistic spectrum.
 I'm talking about wanting to see things in Austen that are not there, and not wanting to see the things that are there.